Musical Scores

 Wire binding.

-pp. i–xi: Detailed just intonation tuning charts for Chrysalis I and Harmonic/Melodic Canon; and detailed descriptions of instrument notations and performance practices.
+pp. i–xiv: Detailed just intonation tuning charts and sequences for Chrysalis I and Harmonic/Melodic Canon, and detailed descriptions of instrument notations and performance practices.

 1. I celebrate myself, and sing myself